 Welcome to Convergence's blended finance primer.
-The primer leverages Convergence's proprietary, continuously updated data sets to generate unique insights about the blended finance market.
+This primer uses Convergence's database of historical blended finance transactions to generate unique insights about the blended finance market to date.
 Convergence's data methodology can be viewed here.

-is an investment approach, and impact investors often participate in blended finance structures.
+Blended finance is not an investment approach, instrument, or end solution.
+It is also different from impact investing.
+Impact investing is an investment approach, and impact investors often participate in blended finance structures.

 The Sustainable Development Goals (SDGs)

 are a set of 17 Global Goals set by the United Nations (UN) that aim to tackle a range of issues, from combating climate change to ending poverty and hunger.
 Not only do the SDGs aim to create a world that is more sustainable, they also offer real business opportunities.

 To achieve the SDGs, a significant scale-up of investment is required today.
 Current levels of development financing are not sufficient, with an estimated $4.2 trillion funding gap per annum to realize the SDGs in developing countries alone.

 Blended finance is one critical approach to mobilize new sources of capital for the SDGs, however it can only address a subset of SDG targets that are investable.
 For example, blended finance is highly aligned with goals such as Goal 8 (Decent Work and Economic Growth) and Goal 13 (Climate Action), while less aligned with SDGs such as Goal 16 (Peace, Justice and Strong Institutions).